Skip to main content

 LOGIN

-PLANTING SITE AND CARE – Peonies need fertile soil and good moisture to perform well.
-For instance, an area that would allow for a productive vegetable garden, good fertile soil with high organic matter and good drainage.
-Full sun supports best growth, but flower durability may be prolonged by light shade and by shelter from strong winds.
-Do not allow lawn grass to grow over the root zone of your new peonies, at least not until after the bush becomes large enough to successfully compete with the grass.
+Peonies require fertile soil and good moisture to perform well.
+Full sun supports best plant growth, but flower durability may be prolonged with light midday shade and shelter from strong winds.
+Do not allow lawn grass to grow over the root zone of your new peonies, at least not until after the bush matures and becomes large enough to successfully compete with the grass.

 Use of this site is subject to the expressed Terms.